Our Individual Development Accounts Program has 76 current savers, with 197 assets purchased since 2008.

 What is an Individual Development Account (IDA)?

 IDAs are bank savings accounts for a future asset.
-Participants, over the course of two years, will save up to $1,000 to be used as a down payment on the purchase of a home, to start a business, or to pursue higher education.
+Participants will save up to $1,000 to be used as a down payment on the purchase of a home, to start a business, or to pursue higher education.
 The program provides a 4:1 match to put toward these assets.
 And asset accumulation can help people move out of poverty.

 (Note: Federal funds for the IDA Program are received from Assets for Independence (AFI) and local County dollars via a grant from the Clark County Dept. of Community Services.)

-The Share IDA Program is not currently accepting applications to save for a Business, Home or Secondary Education.
-There are current openings for Clark College only.
+The Share IDA Program is currently accepting applications to save for a Business, Home or Secondary Education.
 Interested Participants who fill out the form below will be placed into a priority pool and contacted in the event of future openings.
 Thank you.

 How the program works: